Starting point of the tour

 The hike can be started anywhere.
 We recommend setting off from “Liebethaler Grund“.

 Signposted throughout and marked with its own logo.

 The Painter’s Path leads past sandstone formations and through gorges, features impressive views as well as secluded forest.
 Some sections of the route enchant with terrific panoramic views left and right of the Elbe and of free-standing table mountains.

 Level of difficulty

-Easy to medium.
+Easy to hard.
 Sturdy shoes in order to ensure sure-footedness are required.

 Of interest for

 Hikers, nature lovers, groups of hikers, families, bus daytrips and rambling clubs of up to 35 people